thesheepcat/K/API_TECHNICAL_SPECIFICATIONS.md

 ### My Posts View

 The "My Posts" view only displays posts and replies fetched from the REST API.
 No local/client-side posts are shown.

+### My Replies View

+The "My Replies" view displays all replies made by the current user:

+- **Purpose**: Allow users to see all their replies across all conversations
+- **Content**: Shows replies made by the user to any posts, sorted by newest first
+- **Full Interactions**: Displays all interaction counts (likes, reposts, replies) and allows full interaction
+- **No Compose Box**: Does not include a compose box since this is a read-only view of existing replies
+- **Real-time Updates**: Automatically refreshes every 5 seconds to show updated interaction counts
+- **Navigation**: Clicking on a reply navigates to the full post/reply detail view
+- **Polling**: Uses the same polling mechanism as other post views for consistent user experience
+- **API Integration**: Uses the modified `get-replies` endpoint with `user` parameter instead of `post` parameter

 ### Mentions View